-Grants awarded to 20 local governments across BC to support community health and wellness
+Grants awarded to 20 local governments across BC to support community health and well-being

 More local governments in BC will now be able to embark on projects to improve community health and well-being for their constituents, thanks to $125,000 in new grants and additional customized supports recently awarded by PlanH, a partnership of BC Healthy Communities Society and the Ministry of Health.